agda/agda/doc/user-manual/tools/command-line-options.rst

 Some warnings are fatal; those are errors Agda first ignores but eventually raises.
 Such *error warnings* are always on, they cannot be toggled by :option:`-W`.

+.. option:: AbstractInLetBindings

+     .. versionadded:: 2.8.0

+     Let bindings can not be made abstract.

 .. option:: CoinductiveEtaRecord

      .. versionadded:: 2.7.0